hexojs/site/source/_posts/2019-12-09-hexo-4-1-released.md

   * `en-GB` is valid
   * Not all locales are supported (e.g. `en-AU` is not valid), see [official list](https://developers.facebook.com/docs/messenger-platform/messenger-profile/supported-locales/)
   * Dash (e.g. "en-GB") must be used for multilingual support, dash is automatically transformed to underscore (e.g. "en_GB") in `og:locale`
+  * Verify the corresponding file exists in the `languages/` folder of installed theme before changing the `language:` config

 ### Features
 - Support adding hour and minute to post permalink [#3629]